-Tryouts are optional - skaters who do not try out will be placed on the lowest-level team within their age division upon registration.
+Tryouts are optional - skaters who do not try out will be placed on the lowest-level team within their age division upon registration, if there is an available spot on that team.

 If you have questions about the process - ASK!
 Please contact the Vice President of Hockey Operations.
-Details for tryouts will be posted on the organization's website no later than one month before scheduled tryouts.
+Details for tryouts - including the Tryout Policy and FAQ - will be updated and posted on the organization's website no later than one month before scheduled tryouts.